phueb/BabyBERTa/README.md

  <img src="images/logo.png" width="250">
 </div>

-## Background
+## About

-This repository contains research code that compares syntactic abilities of BERT trained on a small cognitively plausible corpus of child-directed speech (5M words from American-English CHILDES) to that trained on a large (standard) adult-generated text.
+This repository contains research code for testing a small RoBERTA model trained on a small corpus of child-directed speech (5M words from American-English CHILDES).

-The code is for research purpose only.
-The goal of this research project is to understand language acquisition from the point of view of distributional learning models.
+Our model is implemented using the `transformers` Python package, maintained by `huggingface`.

 ## History